Quleeki/Props/README.md

 shows a banner saying so.
 Nothing about the dashboard's filtering/sorting/ parlay logic changes based on which data source is active; they share the exact same schema.

+### Three-tier fallback: sportsbook → prediction market → sample data

+The fallback actually happens **per prop, not per page load**.
+For each card Covers renders:

+1. If any of `PREFERRED_SPORTSBOOKS` (DraftKings/BetMGM/Bet365/theScore
+   Bet) priced it, those rows are used — tagged `DataSource="COVERS"`.
+2. Otherwise, if any of `PREDICTION_MARKETS` (Kalshi, Novig, Polymarket, ProphetX, Underdog) priced it, those rows are used instead — tagged `DataSource="COVERS_PREDICTION_MARKET"`.
+These are real, live probabilities from a nationwide-legal prediction market, just not from a traditional sportsbook you can necessarily bet at (some are exchange-style, not all are available in every state either).
+Prediction markets quote a probability percentage (e.g. `o5.5 52%`) rather than American odds; `_parse_prediction_market_odds()` in `scraper.py` converts that percentage straight to American odds so it flows through the exact same schema as everything else.
+3. Only if a whole *page* comes back with nothing usable from either source (or the request fails outright) does the app fall back to the bundled `sample_data.py`.

+The app's status banner and the grid's **Source** column both reflect which tier actually served each row, so it's always clear whether you're looking at a bettable sportsbook line, a prediction-market price, or illustrative demo data.

+## The fair-odds model (`model.py`)

+Every row's **Edge %** comes from `model.py`, not from the sportsbook's own number — a book's posted price already has its vig baked in, so treating it as "fair" would make every prop show 0% edge and defeat the point of the tool.
+Real de-vigging needs both sides of a market (Over *and* Under) from the *same* book, which Covers' one-pick-per-card layout doesn't expose, so `model.py` uses two practical stand-ins instead, applied per exact bet (same player, same market/side, same line):

+- **2+ sources price the same bet** (e.g. DraftKings *and* Bet365 both post
+  a number for the same Over/Under): their implied probabilities are averaged.
+Independent books/markets set their vig independently, so averaging several real, independent prices is a reasonable — though not exact — stand-in for the vig-free "true" probability.
+- **Only 1 source prices the bet**: there's nothing to average against, so a fixed assumed vig (`ASSUMED_SINGLE_SIDE_VIG`, 4.5% total — roughly what a standard `-110`/`-110` two-sided market carries — halved to account for a single side) is subtracted from that source's implied probability.
+This is a documented assumption, not a measurement.

+**Edge % = (model's fair probability ÷ that row's own implied probability − 1) × 100.** Positive means the posted price implies a *lower* chance of winning than the model thinks is real — a good price for the bettor.
+Negative means the opposite.
+This applies identically to live Covers.com data and to `sample_data.py`'s demo data (each sample prop is priced at 2-4 books, so most sample rows get real multi-source consensus too) — "Edge
+%" means the same thing no matter which data source is active.

 ### Required for real DraftKings/BetMGM/Bet365/theScore Bet odds: ScrapingBee geo-proxy